mavlink/mavlink-devguide/en/services/camera_def.md

 # Camera Definition File

-A GCS will build a Camera Controller UI for image and video capture using information provided by the [CAMERA\_INFORMATION](../messages/common.md#CAMERA_INFORMATION) message.
+A GCS will build a Camera Controller UI for image and video capture and video streaming using information provided by the [CAMERA\_INFORMATION](../messages/common.md#CAMERA_INFORMATION) message.
 For very simple cameras, the information in the [CAMERA\_INFORMATION](../messages/common.md#CAMERA_INFORMATION) message itself is sufficient to construct the UI.
-For more complicated cameras (with settings and options) the information required to build the UI must be supplied in a *Camera Definition File* that is located at the URI specified in the message's `cam_definition_uri` field.
+For more advanced cameras (with settings and options) the information required to build the UI must be supplied in a *Camera Definition File* that is located at the URI specified in the message's `cam_definition_uri` field.

 The *Camera Definition File* contains all the camera settings, the options for each setting, and exclusion lists (options that invalidate or are conditional on other settings).
 In addition, it may contain localisations of GUI strings for display to the user.